Stone temple, first IIT overseas campus: 4 recent milestones for Indian community in UAE

-As India celebrates its 76th Republic Day today, here's a look at how the two countries have forged deep bonds, and brotherhood among the leaders
+As India celebrates its 76th Republic Day on January 26, here's a look at how the two countries have forged deep bonds, and brotherhood among the leaders

+A school girl performs 'Gatka', an ancient form of Sikh martial arts, during a rehearsal ahead of India's Republic Day celebrations.
+Photo: AFP

 With nearly 4 million members, the Indian community forms the largest expatriate population in the UAE.
 Hailing from diverse backgrounds and cultures, the people of the subcontinent have left a mark on UAE – from areas like business and education, to food and music.

-As India celebrates its 76th Republic Day today, here is a look at some of the firsts for the Indian community, UAE, and the broader region over the last year.
+As India celebrates its 76th Republic Day on January 26, here is a look at some of the firsts for the Indian community, UAE, and the broader region over the last year.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.